mariovalney/shipping-loggi-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Shipping via motorcycle courier with Loggi

+== Description ==

 A plugin to integrate Loggi with WooCommerce.

-== Description ==

 [WooCommerce](https://wordpress.org/plugins/woocommerce/ "Install it first, of course") is a awesome plugin used by 5+ million WordPress websites to create e-commerce.